GreenInitiative/GE/README.md

 > @ serve C:\GreenEngageUI
 > gulp serve

+Make sure you delete .tmp folder after each change!
+Sometimes changes are not reflecting because of this.

 #Reference on yeoman and pushing a new app from local to git remote repository